CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 Students are not permitted to register in courses for which they have been granted Advanced Standing with Credit.

-Maximum Advanced Standing credits: DMin: 9; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6 Exemption
+Maximum Advanced Standing credits: DMin: 9; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6
+### Exemption
 Exemption is when a student is not required to enrol in a required course based on extensive relevant experience.
 An exemption does not reduce the overall number of credits required for the program.
 The required credits must be replaced with an alternative course; typically from a course in the same discipline or upon approval by the Office of the Registrar.

 Students are not permitted to register in courses for which they have been granted Exemptions.

 Exemptions are treated the same as Advanced Standing with Credit in regards to the total number of combined Exemptions and Advanced Standing with which Credit must not exceed: DMin: 9; MDiv: 24;  MACM, MPM, MASF: 15; Diploma: 6.

-Course Registration
+# Course Registration
 Students are advised to register a minimum of one month prior to the beginning of the term.
 Some courses require reading or work to be posted or submitted on the first week online, so students are advised to check the course syllabi for all the course requirements.
 It should be noted that both the required and elective courses can be changed by Senate decision without public notice.

-Course registration is through Populi, Carey’s college management system.
-Please consult the information sheet that came with your admissions package or contact the Office of the Registrar for instructions on how to register for courses.
-To register for courses, login to Carey Populi at https://carey.populiweb.com/ and click on ‘My Profile,’ then 'Registration'.
+To register for courses, login to Carey Populi at https://carey.populiweb.com/ and click on *‘My Profile,’* then *'Registration'*.
 This list shows all upcoming courses required for your program.
-Select the course you would like to register and click ‘Enroll’, and proceed to make a payment on the ‘Financial’ tab.
+Select the course you would like to register and click *‘Enroll’,* and proceed to make a payment on the *‘Financial’* tab.
 A $100 deposit is required on registration to hold your place.
 This deposit is non-refundable and will be applied to your tuition fee.
 The remaining balance is due on the first day of class.
-For more detailed instructions, please visit this support page.
+For more detailed instructions, please visit <u>this support page.</u>

 Course registration for a particular term opens one week after the previous term begins and closes the first Friday of the first week after the beginning of the term at 5pm Pacific Standard Time.